Joanne Casey

 Joanne is a podiatrist who has developed a portfolio career spanning clinical, research, education, management and leadership.

-She has worked within NHS primary, secondary, tertiary care teams and within independent practice settings.
-She has spent half of her 21year career working with the team in The Mike Edmonds Foot Clinic at Kings College Hospital, London.
+She has worked clinically within NHS primary, secondary, tertiary care teams and within independent practice settings.
+She has spent half of her 21year career working with the team in The Mike Edmonds Foot Clinic at Kings College Hospital, London and was laterally Professional development lead at the Royal College of Podiatry.

 Presentation at The Society of Tissue Viability 2023 Conference